S-06953

 Plain Language

-Large developers must annually retain an independent third-party auditor to evaluate compliance with all § 1421 requirements.
-The auditor must receive full unredacted access and produce a signed report covering: compliance assessment, any noncompliance instances with recommendations, and assessment of internal controls including the designation and empowerment of senior compliance personnel.
-The developer must retain the unredacted report for the deployment period plus five years, conspicuously publish a redacted version, transmit the redacted version to DHSES, and make the unredacted version available to DHSES or the Attorney General upon request (with redactions only as required by federal law).
-The 90-day grace period for newly qualifying large developers means the first audit must be retained no later than 90 days after the developer first meets the large developer threshold.
+Large developers must retain an independent third-party auditor annually to assess compliance with all § 1421 requirements.
+The auditor must have access to unredacted materials and must produce a certified report covering: compliance steps taken, any noncompliance instances with remediation recommendations, and an assessment of internal controls including senior personnel designation.
+The developer must retain the unredacted report for the deployment period plus five years, publish a redacted version publicly, transmit it to the Division of Homeland Security and Emergency Services, and provide the AG or DHSES with access to a version redacted only as required by federal law upon request.
+The audit clock starts at the later of the act's effective date or 90 days after a person first qualifies as a large developer.

 Statutory Text